-You can contact Sara Cutting, the Director of Writing Internship Program at firstname.lastname@example.org and/or Krista White, the Assistant Director of Writing Internship Program, at email@example.com, to get more information on what application materials you need to supply along with your application form, i.e. recommendation letters, etc.
+You can contact Uma Krishnan, the Director of Writing Internship Program at firstname.lastname@example.org, to get more information on what materials need to submitted along with the application form.

-In order to participate in the internship program , your complete application along with all supplemental materials must be submitted to Sara Cutting in 205D Satterfield by the ninth week of the semester prior to the internship.
-Please check flyers, or our facebook page each semester for the up to date exact deadline.
+In order to participate in the internship program , your complete application along with all supplemental materials must be submitted to Uma Krishnan 206E Satterfield Hall, or email to email@example.com.

-The Writing Internship Program places you in an internship where you will receive three credit hours of upper division elective course credits towards your English major or minor.
+The Writing Internship Program places you in an internship where you will receive three (3) credit hours of upper division elective course credits towards your English major or minor or practicum.
 There is no monetary pay for the internship.

 The Writing Internship Program will place you based on your interests and talents.

 Yes.
 The Writing Internship Program will work with you to find an internship placement best suited to your multifaceted needs to best prepare you for your future career plans.
 The skills you learn through this program will travel with you throughout your lifetime and can be applied to many different settings.